Residential New Construction

 There are different levels of energy efficiency when building new homes:

-New Jersey ENERGYEfficient Homes (Tier 1) These homes have energy efficient characteristics and save about 15% more energy than a traditionally built home, yet do not meet ENERGY STAR standards under the EPA.
+New Jersey ENERGYEfficient Homes (Tier 1) These homes have energy efficient characteristics and save about an estimated 15% more energy than a traditionally built home, yet do not meet ENERGY STAR standards under the EPA.

 If you are not building a new home or not doing full gut rehab on your home, please visit Home Performance with ENERGY STAR to make your existing home more energy efficient.